bio-boris/NewKbaseDevelopers/questions_and_answers.md

 `ServerError: JSONRPCError: -32601.
 Unknown server error (output data wasn't produced)` This case happens because the python process exits without writing an output file, and then the call back server throws the error above

+Error while testing module: Login failed!
+Server responded with code 401 Unauthorized Your token has expired.
+Get another one by opening your notebook and running
+    import os
+    os.environ